 TERMINATION OF THE PROJECT

 Required Vote.
-Except as otherwise provided in Article 13, the Project may be terminated only by the approval of Owners holding ninety percent (90%) or greater of the Allocated Interests.
+Except as otherwise provided in Article 13, the project may be terminated only by the approval of Owners holding ninety percent (90%) or greater of the Allocated Interests.

 Termination Agreement.
 An agreement to terminate shall be evidenced by the execution or ratification of a termination agreement, in the same manner as a deed, by the requisite number of Owners.
 The termination agreement shall specify a date after which the agreement will be void unless it is recorded before that date.
 A termination agreement, including all ratifications of such termination agreement, shall be recorded in the records of the County Recorder in Summit County, State of Utah and is effective only on recordation.